 Whenever Possible, Take A Road Trip

 If your destination is within driving range, drive.
 Road tripping is not only fun.
 It is also more eco-friendly than flying.
 If you choose to travel by air, consider booking flights from airline companies that offer carbon offset programs.
 These are pro-environment initiatives which aim to reduce carbon emissions by supporting carbon reduction projects.
-Or drive a Tesla.
+Or drive a Tesla X.

-More and more travelers are buying the idea of volunteering as part of their major activities.
+More and more travellers are buying the idea of volunteering as part of their major activities.
 Volunteer works can come in many forms, such as supporting, children’s education, building houses, and of course – protecting the environment.
 Consider supporting local conservation efforts in the community you are visiting or if you don’t have much time to take part in their activities, you can simply donate.

 Support Eco-Friendly Brands